 8. “No Vaseline” – Ice Cube

-Ice Cube left gangsta-rap group N.W.A to pursue his own career, but wasted no time in showing the world why he was better off alone.
+After Ice Cube left rap group N.W.A, he made sure to let the world know he was better off alone.

 Notable Lyrics: “Looking like straight Bozos/ I saw it coming, that’s why I went solo”

 Looks like Morrissey was not a supporter of Margaret Thatcher.

 Notable Lyrics: “When will you die?/ When will you die?/ When will you die?/ When will you die?/ When will you die?”

 Legendary punk rock bashing their contemporaries, the New York Dolls, in a relatively straightforward way.